rongmon/rbcodes/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+See [CONTRIBUTING.rst](CONTRIBUTING.rst) for guidelines.

 ## License